 Protocols in AimRT

-The primary role of protocols in AimRT is to enable data exchange and communication between components.
-Whether for intra-process or inter-process communication, AimRT provides a unified interface and data serialization/deserialization mechanism to ensure correct data transmission and parsing.
-AimRT currently supports two protocols: ros2 and protobuf:
+Protocols in AimRT primarily serve to enable data exchange and communication between components.
+Whether communicating within the same process or across processes, AimRT provides a unified interface and data serialization/deserialization mechanism to ensure data is correctly transmitted and parsed.
+AimRT currently supports two protocols: ros2 and protobuf.

-Refer to the src/protococols directory in the AimRT source code.
+Refer to the src/protocols directory in the AimRT source code.

 src/protocols